 It is found to be rich in antioxidant flavonoids, glucosinates (which gives it the pungency), and phenolic acids.
 It also has some amount of fiber, calcium, and vitamin B6.
 It is also low in calorie and high in water.1 2Here’s why black radish demands a position in your daily diet.

 1. Detoxifies The Blood

-If toxic blood isn’t purified, it can kill the friendly bacteria in your gut, impair RBC function, and hinder the normal functioning of your organs.
-By eating black radish, you can eliminate the toxic agents present in your blood and bone marrow.
+If toxic blood isn’t purified, it can kill the friendly bacteria in your gut,

 A study shows that mice fed with Spanish black radishes for 2 weeks had a greater expression of detoxification enzymes.
 Working alongside your liver and the lymphatic system, black radish increases the activity of detoxifying enzymes and effectively cleanses the blood of toxins.
 The vegetable contains a high level of glucosinolates (natural components of pungent plants), the metabolites of which are believed to enhance detoxification.3

 Everything you eat or drink is processed by the liver.
 The liver filters out and eliminates toxins from the body.
 But if you are consistently on medication or are regularly consuming drugs like paracetamol, your liver could face the brunt.